yumium/privacy-assistant-skill/curriculum/controls/PHI-HUEBUL-296608048-marketing.md

-Disable in app on news and promotional offer
+You can disable in app for news and promotional offer (details omitted in this demo)